-As part of Cardinal Newman’s status as a national Beacon School of Peace, a new apple orchard of 300 trees is being planned on 3.7 acres of land at Coundon Hall Park.
+As part of Cardinal Newman’s status as a national Beacon School of Peace, a new apple orchard of 300 trees has been planted on 3.7 acres of land at Coundon Hall Park.

 The site is between the playing fields on Tamworth Road and Coundon Wood on Long Lane and will be easily accessible from the car park off the Tamworth Road.

 The project is a partnership between Cardinal Newman, Normandy Day UK and Coventry City Council, who have offered the site and will help maintain it.